Last update 2010 January 25, version 0.8.5

 of English documentation (most written by R. De Graeve).
 It has

-interfaces with php, latex, texmacs and soon java, playing the role
+interfaces with php, latex, texmacs, java, javascript, python

 Giac/Xcas was awarded the 3rd price at the